-(58) Where approved, a Service Level Agreement between the Deputy Vice-Chancellor, Corporate Strategy and Services and the chief executive (or equivalent) of the external organisation must be signed at least 60 days before the intended launch date of the website.
+(58) Where approved, a Service Level Agreement between the Deputy Vice-Chancellor and University Provost and the chief executive (or equivalent) of the external organisation must be signed at least 60 days before the intended launch date of the website.

 (59) Hosting arrangements and corresponding Service Level Agreements are subject to annual review.

 (60) Where an external organisation intends to replace a website that is currently hosted by the University, a new proposal must be submitted and, where approved, a new service level agreement entered into.
 Proposals for replacement sites are assessed and processed under the same conditions and arrangements as new websites.

 (61) All University videos must adhere to the Digital Production Standards.

 (62) All official use of social media at UWS must follow the UWS Social Media Guidelines.

 (63) It may be determined that an exemption be granted to accommodate extenuating circumstances under this policy.
 Should an exemption be required, a business case providing grounds to support such an exemption must be submitted to the Director, Marketing and Communication for consideration in consultation with key stakeholders, as appropriate.